Chapter 36:

 They emoted something to her.

 "The stand?
-Oh you mean the station.
+Oh, you mean the station.
 How does it work?
 Hexagono magnets power stuff probably."

 "I get it.
 This land is weird.
 No carriages or vehicles, not even a bloody horse or something."
-She reached to some of her unreadable notes where Patitcha wrote some notes on the transportation system.
+She reached for some of her unreadable notes where Patitcha wrote some notes on the transportation system.

 The bowl emoted in response.